-Firstly, the best thing you can do is to keep an eye out for symptoms.
-Look out for any skin changes, new lesions/spots/scabs or any new pain and discomfort in the genital, anal or rectal areas (in and around the butt).
+Otherwise, keep an eye out for symptoms.
+Look out for any skin changes, new lesions/spots/scabs or any new pain and discomfort in the genital, anal or rectal areas (around your butt and butthole).

-If you are concerned, stay home and get in touch with your local sexual health clinic, your GP, or Healthline and follow their instructions.
+If you are concerned, stay home and get in touch with your local sexual health clinic or GP and follow their instructions.

 What makes gay, bisexual, and other men who have sex with men more at risk?

 Mpox is primarily transmitted through skin-to-skin contact and direct contact with skin rashes, lesions or scabs, and may be transmitted through bodily fluids.
 In this global outbreak, the most common and efficient way mpox is spreading is through sexual contact.

 Gay, bisexual, and other men who have sex with men make up a small portion of the population.
 So, when we’re meeting another person for sex, the pool of people we are choosing from is much smaller.
 That makes us quite closely connected sexually, which can allow mpox to spread more quickly among us.

 Will it be obvious if I get mpox?

 Not necessarily.
 Symptoms can start with just some spots/lesions (usually around the face, arms or legs).
 In this global outbreak, we are seeing more rashes/lesions on the mouth, genitals and anus where they may not be easily spotted by the individual.
 Because of this, it’s important that if you are at risk and you notice any new symptoms, that you get them checked out early.
 For example, there have been reports of people experiencing proctitis, rectal pain discharge, or constipation) as the only symptom of mpox, so make sure to see your doctor if you have pain in or around your anus (butt) and genitals.